Categories

 Bent’s Old Fort and La Junta

 We took off on Saturday morning and drove to La Junta.
-We toured Bent’s Old Fort National Historic Site, a reconstruction of a trading fort on the Santa Fe Trail in the early 1800’s.
-Peafowl were kept at the fort … Continue reading
+We toured Bent’s Old Fort National Historic Site, a reconstruction of an early 1800j’s trading fort on the Arkansas River along the Santa Fe Trail.
+Peafowl were kept at … Continue reading

 Posted in Forts